fundamentals of community herbalism

 Weekly pre-recorded video lessons (approx. 4 hours/week)

-Biweekly (every other week) video conferences for discussion, small-group exercises, and Q&A
+Regular video conferences for discussion, small-group exercises, and Q&A

 Peer-to-peer engagement with students and faculty via online forums